tillarnold/staffelei/README.md

 In this case the element with the id `myContainer` is the element (e.g. a div) in which the canvas will be placed by Staffelei.

-##Methods
+## Methods
 All the methods from [`Leinwand`](https://github.com/tillarnold/leinwand) are available.

 #### s.on(eventName, listener)
-This register an eventlistener.
+This registers an eventlistener.
 The available events are:

 | Events with synonyms        |
 |-----------------------------|